While soccer players may not be known for glamorous nails, it’s not uncommon to see some sporting beautiful nail designs.

 “A player must not use equipment or wear anything that is dangerous.“IFAB Lws of the Game

 The simple answer is that players can wear acrylic nails.
-But when we dive a little deeper, we see that this may be left to the interpretation of referees.
+But when we dive a little deeper, we see that this may be left to referees’ interpretation.

 Nails that are very long and sharp may be seen as dangerous and the referee could ask you to remove or trim them before the game.